 What is Abilify?

 Abilify (aripiprazole is an antipsychotic medication.
 It works by changing the actions of chemicals in the brain.

 Abilify is also used together with other medicines to treat major depressive disorder in adults.

-Abilify is not for use in psychotic conditions that are related to dementia.
-Abilify may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.
+Abilify is not approved for use in psychotic conditions related to dementia.
+Abilify may increase the risk of death in older adults with dementia-related conditions.

 Stop using Abilify and call your doctor at once if you have the following symptoms: fever with stiff muscles and rapid heart rate; uncontrolled muscle movements; symptoms that come on suddenly such as numbness or weakness, severe headache, and problems with vision, speech, or balance.

 Before taking this medicine

 Abilify is not approved for use in psychotic conditions related to dementia.
 Aripiprazole may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 high or low blood pressure;